corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-tearoffs.md

 ### Hiding data

-Hiding data and providing the proof that it formed a part of a transaction is done by constructing partial Merkle trees (or Merkle branches).
+To hide data Hiding data and providing the proof that it formed a part of a transaction is done by constructing partial Merkle trees
+(or Merkle branches).
 A Merkle branch is a set of hashes, that given the leaves’ data, is used to calculate the root’s hash.
 Then, that hash is compared with the hash of a whole transaction and if they match it means that data we obtained belongs to that particular transaction.
 In the following we provide concrete examples on the data visible to a